ckti-ioncore-current/docs/gitian-building/gitian-building-manual.md

 and offline git repositories' which will fetch the remaining files required for building offline.

-Building Bitcoin Core
+Building Ioncoin Core
 ----------------

-To build Bitcoin Core (for Linux, OS X and Windows) just follow the steps under 'perform Gitian builds' in [https://github.com/bitcoin/bitcoin/blob/master/doc/release-process.md](https://github.com/bitcoin/bitcoin/blob/master/doc/release-process.md#setup-and-perform-gitian-builds) in the bitcoin repository.
+To build Ioncoin Core (for Linux, OS X and Windows) just follow the steps under 'perform Gitian builds' in [https://github.com/ioncoin/ion/blob/master/doc/release-process.md](https://github.com/ioncoincore/ion/blob/master/doc/release-process.md#setup-and-perform-gitian-builds) in the ioncoincore repository.

 This may take some time as it will build all the dependencies needed for each descriptor.
 These dependencies will be cached after a successful build to avoid rebuilding them when possible.